Keep Writing and Your Traffic Will Rise

 Ryan Bowman is an up-and-coming web designer who started with a clear mission – to help 200 small businesses get an affordable, fully functional and beautifully designed website.
 With his hard work and an innovative approach to business development, Ryan managed to surpass that benchmark in a short period and today has more clients he can actually manage.
 In addition to web design, Ryan also helps clients with PPC management and premium WordPress hosting.

 We spoke to Ryan about surviving in the thriving blogging ecosystem, and he was kind enough to share some quick blogging tips with our readers.
+There are plenty of ways to become a successful blogger and if that is your goal too, make sure to pick up on the useful advice from an experienced blogger.

 1. What are the most important functionalities of a blog?